 The ECEG has been participating as main or co-beneficiary over the past years at numerous EU projects, which are funded by the European Commission.
-Currently, ECEG is co-beneficiary of two projects.
+Currently, ECEG is main coordinator of one project.

 Intensifying global competition, the economic crisis, demographic developments, technological progress, climate change, energy costs, and shift in work patterns, are having a serious impact on competitiveness and employment in the chemical sector.
 After 10 years of existence, the SSDC for the European Chemical Industry takes the opportunity to step up its commitment to social dialogue via a joint Roadmap for 2015 – 2020.

 Launched in December 2015, the project is managed by the ECEG, industriAll Europe, and FECCIA, representing the chemical sector within the EU 28.
 The project aims to encourage young workers who look for employment opportunities in the chemical industry to increase their voluntary mobility to seek job opportunities across Europe.
 The focus lies on offering these workers qualified support through a dedicated mentoring network, supported by both employees and employers, to help them to improve their working life.

 The project includes a Mobility Mentoring Portal (MMP), a collation of current mobility patterns, an E-handbook for mentors, four Mobility Mentoring Workshops (MMW) and two international conferences.